 For smaller companies (similar to Phil LeNir’s) which lack the budget to send their valued employees to high-priced educational offerings, Peer-to-Peer Learning offers top notch content at a fraction of the price.
 Even smaller companies (or larger companies with budget restraints!) can offer their employees high quality development opportunities through the use of Peer-to-Peer Learning modules.

-A broader spectrum of stakeholders can also be reached through Peer-to-Peer Learning as well.
+A broader spectrum of stakeholders can be reached through Peer-to-Peer Learning.
 Workshops on innovation are often restricted to a small percentage of the workforce.
 The number of people who are included in a skill development program which fosters innovation can be exponentially increased through the use of Peer-to-Peer Learning modules.
 As a result, those individuals (not just their managers) who play key roles to any innovation effort can participate in an innovation-centered Peer-to-Peer process.

 Peer-to-Peer Learning can also be used to both broaden and deepen existing development programs.
-For example: Participants of leadership development courses can be offered Peer-to-Peer modules both before and after their formal training workshops.
+Participants of leadership development courses can be offered Peer-to-Peer modules both before and after their formal training workshops.

 The role of the International Master Program in Practicing Management (IMPM) workshop participants is to twofold: